pingcap/docs-cn/ticdc/manage-ticdc.md

 In the above command:

-- `--changefeed=uuid` represents the ID of the `changefeed` that corresponds to the replication task you want to resume.
+- `--changefeed-id=uuid` represents the ID of the `changefeed` that corresponds to the replication task you want to resume.

 #### Remove a replication task